 - Poor truck maintenance

-Although it is not against the law to be using a handheld device while driving, being distracted to the point of causing accident or injury does, in fact, make you culpable.
+Although it is not against the law to be using a handheld device while driving, being distracted to the point of causing an accident or injury does, in fact, make you culpable.
 Other types of distraction include:

 - Drinking or eating